Q&A: Dr George Webster

 Q&A - 12TH JULY 2017

-Dr George Webster, consultant gastroenterologist and hepatologist at The London Clinic, on how treatment of conditions affecting the bile duct has been transformed by next-generation endoscope technology
+Consultant gastroenterologist and hepatologist at The London Clinic on how treatment of conditions affecting the bile duct has been transformed by next-generation endoscope technology

 What’s your role?